 No. These are strictly professional massage therapy sessions.
 Refer to the ethical standards for more information.
 Any inappropriate behavior will be reported.

-***Please don't hesitate to ask Amanda or Meg other questions that you may have.***
+***Please don't hesitate to ask our therapists any other questions that you may have.***